cristian-guerrero/legion-go-tricks/README.md

 - force 144Hz (fps limiter will be buggy)
   - (update) usable workaround here: https://github.com/aarron-lee/LegionGoRefreshRate/
     - the workaround does have some caveats, read the README in the repo for details

+### Fix 60Hz and 144Hz (NobaraOS)

+This fix requires technical knowledge, devs are looking into how to make this easier to install.
+But for anybody who is more technically capable and wants to try it, see instructions below:

+1. manually compile + install Valve's neptune Linux 6.1 kernel for the Steam Deck.
+  - If you do this, you should consider including `acpi_call` for to enable usage of wmi calls for tdp control, custom fan curve control, etc.
+    - alternatively, you can install acpi_call via rpm, [this rpm](https://github.com/MiMillieuh/acpi_call-fedora) has been tested and works
+2. add `export ENABLE_GAMESCOPE_WSI=1` and `export STEAM_DISPLAY_REFRESH_LIMITS="60,144"` to a conf file under `$HOME/.config/environment.d`

+**WARNING FOR THE REFRESH SLIDER:** any values other than 60hz and 144hz is dangerous, make sure to disable the Unified frame limit manager under the `Display` settings

 ### Setup lock screen for desktop mode only (NobaraOS)